Niminem/Neel/README.md

 ##### #5 startApp

 `startApp` is a template that handles server logic, routing, and Chrome web browser.
-As of v0.0.1, the `startApp` template takes 3 params:
+As of v0.1.0, the `startApp` template takes 3 params:
 ```nim
 startApp(startURL,assetsDir :string, appMode :bool = true)
 ```

-`startURL` is the name of the file you want Chrome to open `assetsDir` is the name of your web assets folder `appMode` if "true" (default) Chrome will open a new session/window in App mode, if "false" a new tab will be opened in your **current default browser** - which can be very useful for debugging.
+`startURL` is the name of the file you want Chrome to open.
+`assetsDir` is the name of your web assets folder.
+`appMode` if "true" (default) Chrome will open a new session/window in App mode, if "false" a new tab will be opened in your **current default browser** - which can be very useful for debugging.

-As of v0.0.1, Neel will start a local webserver at http://localhost:5000/ (option to change ports coming v0.0.2)
+As of v0.1.0, Neel will start a local webserver at http://localhost:5000/ (option to change ports coming v0.0.2)

 #### Javascript / Frontend